Powell's big 4th quarter leads Raptors past Hawks, 122-117 - WHIZ News

 TIP-INS

-Raptors: Toronto hasn’t found a final version of its starting five, even after VanVleet’s second game of his return after missing five games with a hamstring injury.
-“I think it’s going to be in constant shuffle the rest of the season,” said coach Nick Nurse, who said “a lot of guys are worthy.” … Powell made 6 of 9 3s.
+Raptors: Toronto hasn’t settled on its starting five, even after VanVleet’s second game of his return after missing five games with a hamstring injury.
+“I think it’s going to be in constant shuffle the rest of the season,” Nurse said.
+“A lot of guys are worthy.” … Excluding Powell, the Raptors made only 7 of 33 3-pointers (21%).

 HONORING KING